chhatch/rustyNode/README.md

 Let's explore using typescript to compile rust from a json template!

+## Installation

+`yarn install`

+## Building

+`yarn build` will compile typescript to the dist folder

+## Running

+`yarn start`
+ This will first run `dist/index.js` which reads a single json rule or array of rules from `rules.json` and compiles a rust program to `node_rust/main.rs` Then `cargo` will format build the rust code.
+Finally the rust program will run, reading data from `input.json`, executing the rule on it, and saving the results to `output.json`

 ## What's supported right now?

 - Only three data types are currently supported, number, string, and boolean.